The Impact of Performance Reviews

 - Use the same appraisal criteria for all employees of the same job position.
 In fact, avoid evaluating employees in areas going beyond the relevant job descriptions.

 2. Be objective.
 Use objective and measurable standards for evaluating improvement in the employee’s performance as well as the employee’s workplace behavior.
 For example, you can account for the number of projects the employee completed successfully.

 - Commenting on the employee’s personality traits, personal characteristics, or personal appearance is generally not appropriate.
 Of course, certain aspects may be related to his or her performance, but focus on the relevance to the job.
 For example, if an outside sales representative has been wearing extremely wrinkled clothing with unkempt hair, does that image represent your company well?
 If not, then a discussion about the employee’s professional appearance and how to change it would be reasonable.

-- You gain better historical understanding and improved feedback by talking with multiple sources.
-For a new manager taking over a work team of which he or she has little familiarity about its employees, this can be especially helpful
+- You gain a better historical understanding and improved feedback by talking with multiple sources.
+For a new manager taking over a work team with which he or she has little familiarity with its employees, this can be especially helpful.

 - As importantly, collecting feedback from various individuals in various jobs within the company reduces the risk for unlawful discrimination claims due to race, gender, age, etc.

 - You also can assess more comprehensively any specific needs for training.

 4. Be diligent.
 Accurate performance reviews stem from a regular process of assessing information gathered throughout the year.
 Document any evidence regarding an employee’s performance in the employee’s HR file.